 Once you have had an assessment you can discuss the possible finance options available to you with a Green Deal Provider organisation.
-They will inform you of any ECO grants you may be able to access (which could cover the whole cost of some measures) and provide you with a Green Deal finance package.
+They will inform you of any ECO grants you may be able to access and provide you with a Green Deal Plan.
 The Green Deal Plan will set out the measures you want to have installed and the repayments and the interest rates that will be charged.
 This finance plan must meet the 'golden rule' where energy savings over the lifetime of the measure are greater than the cost of the measures.
 For more information about Green Deal finance, you can visit the Green Deal Finance Company website

-Once you have agreed a payment method with your Green Deal Provider (if required) then an accredited Green Deal Installer can carry out the work.
+Once you have agreed a payment plan with your Green Deal Provider then an accredited Green Deal Installer can carry out the work.
 The Green Deal Installer, along with the Green Deal Assessor and Provider, must be approved and accredited under the rules of the scheme and must abide by the Green Deal Code of Practice.

 After installing the necessary measures, you should find that you are using less energy within the home.
-If you have made use of a Green Deal loan, then your repayments will automatically be taken from the savings you make.
-After the loan has been repaid (if applicable) then you should start to notice the savings you are making, with lower energy bills.
+With Green Deal loans your repayments will automatically be taken from the savings you make.
+After the loan has been repaid then you should start to notice the savings you are making, with lower energy bills.

 List of Green Deal Measures Green Deal Finance